SDGforskning/sdg-strings/SDG11_query_topic_WoS.md

 >
 > 11.a.1 Number of countries that have national urban policies or regional development plans that (a) respond to population dynamics; (b) ensure balanced territorial development; and (c) increase local fiscal space

-This target is interpreted as to cover research on strengthening links between urban and rural areas through better national and regional development planning.
+This target is interpreted as to cover research on links between urban and rural areas through better national and regional development planning.
 Different approaches possible, but main focus is on planning and cooperation.
 Indicator is partly included in search string.

 This query consists of 1 phrase.
 The basic structure is *planning*.